One web client for the whole suite.

 Passkeys first, phishing-resistant.

-Workspace signs users in with passkeys — no shared password to phish, no SMS code to intercept.
+Workspace signs users in with passkeys — no shared password to phish, no SMS code to intercept — and the settings screen lists the passkeys registered on an account so a user can revoke a lost laptop themselves.
 Settings, signature, notification preferences and the Sieve rule editor all live in the same interface, so an administrator and an end user manage the same account through one consistent surface.

 See Workspace in your context.